-Before physics instruction, students hold beliefs about physics concepts in most respects.
+Before physics instruction, students held beliefs about physics concepts based on their own lived experiences with phenomena in their world.
 Such beliefs are a major determinate of student performance in introductory physics.
 "Traditional (lecture-demonstration) physics instruction induces only a small change in beliefs.
-This result is largely independent of the instructor's knowledge, experience and teaching style."3 The New York State Regents Examination has increased in difficulty, particularly in conceptual understanding.2 Research shows that a when comparing scores from the Force Concept Inventory, which is an instrument that tests conceptual understanding of physics, traditional methods of teaching showed an average gain of 22 %.4 "Students learn most effectively when they have a central role in the discovery process."1 In contrast to traditional instruction, using non-traditional, research based methods such as the modeling method for teaching physics, showed an average gain of 52 %.3 It is through the non-traditional research based physics teaching such as the modeling method that maximizes student understanding and such large gains of conceptual knowledge.
+This result is largely independent of the instructor's knowledge, experience and teaching style."
+Since 2000, the New York State Regents' Physics-Examination has increased in difficulty, particularly in the level of conceptual understanding assessed.
+Research shows that when comparing scores from the Force Concept Inventory (or FCI -- an instrument that tests conceptual understanding of physics), traditional methods of teaching showed an average gain of 22 %.
+"Students learn most effectively when they have a central role in the discovery process."
+In contrast to traditional instruction, using non-traditional, research based methods such as the modeling method for teaching physics, showed an average gain of 52 % on the FCI.
+It is through non-traditional, research based physics teaching such as the modeling method that such large gains of conceptual knowledge are possible.

-New York State Core Curriculum
+The New York State Core Curriculum

-The Physical Setting/Physics Core Curriculum has been written to assist teachers as they prepare curriculum and instruction for the physics content and process skills of the New York State Learning Standards for Mathematics, Science and Technology.
-The key ideas are broad and general statements of what the students need to know.
+The Physical Setting/Physics Core Curriculum has been written to assist teachers as they prepare curriculum and instruction for the physics content and process skills of the New York State Learning Standards for Mathematics, Science and Technology.1 The key ideas are broad, generalized statements of what students need to know.
 "The core curriculum guide is not a syllabus.
-It addresses the content and process skills as applied to the rigor and relevancy to be assessed by the in the Physics Regents Examination."1 The NYSCC for physics includes standards 1, 2, 6 and 7 which incorporate a student centered, problem solving approach to physics.
+It addresses the content and process skills as applied to the rigor and relevancy to be assessed by the in the Physics Regents Examination."
+The NYSCC for physics includes standards 1, 2, 6 and 7 which incorporate a student centered, problem solving approach to physics.
 These standards include but are not limited to:

-• Standard 1 Mathematics and scientific inquiry:

-Students will use mathematical analysis, scientific inquiry, and engineering design, as appropriate, to propose questions, seek answers, and develop solutions.

-• Standard 2 Information systems:
+- Standard 1 Mathematics and scientific inquiry: - Students will use mathematical analysis, scientific inquiry, and engineering design, as appropriate, to propose questions, seek answers, and develop solutions. - Standard 2 Information systems:

-Students will access, generate, process, and transfer information, using appropriate technologies.

-• Standard 6 Interconnectedness: Common Themes:
+Students will access, generate, process, and transfer information, using appropriate technologies. - Standard 6 Interconnectedness: Common Themes:

-Students will understand the relationships and common themes that connect mathematics, science, and technology and apply the themes to these and other areas of learning.

-• Standard 7 Interdisciplinary Problem Solving:
+Students will understand the relationships and common themes that connect mathematics, science, and technology and apply the themes to these and other areas of learning. - Standard 7 Interdisciplinary Problem Solving: